List of state visits made by Birendra of Nepal

-This is list of state visits by King Birendra (28 December 1945 – 1 June 2001) of Nepal during his regime.
+This is list of state visits by King Birendra of Nepal (28 December 1945 – 1 June 2001) during his reign.

 Africa

 Egypt

-Birendra and Aishwarya paid a state visit to Egypt at the invitation of President Anwar El Sadat in February 1981.
+Birendra and his wife Aishwarya paid a state visit to Egypt at the invitation of President Anwar El Sadat in February 1981.

 America

 United States

 Birendra visited the USA between 10 and 13 December 1983.
 He also travelled to Orlando, Dallas, New York City, and Boston.
 In the same trip, he had a private visit to Atlanta, San Francisco, and Honolulu.

 Cuba

-In 1979, Birendra and Aishwarya made an official visit to Havana, Cuba to participate in 6th summit of Non Alliance Movement.
+In 1979, Birendra and Aishwarya made an official visit to Havana, Cuba to participate in the 6th Summit of the Non-Aligned Movement.